Ahmedloay2/FrontEnd-Nasa/README.md

 - **Flexible Grid** - CSS Grid and Flexbox layouts
 - **Touch Friendly** - Large interactive areas
 - **Performance** - Optimized for mobile networks

-### Development Process
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-### Code of Conduct
-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## 👥 Team